richbl/go-ble-sync-cycle/README.md

 The `[ble]` section configures your computer (referred to as the BLE central controller) to scan for and query the BLE speed sensor (referred to as the BLE peripheral).
 It includes the following parameters:

-- `sensor_uuid`: The UUID of the BLE peripheral device (e.g., sensor) to connect with and monitor for speed data
+- `sensor_bd_addr`: The address of the BLE peripheral device (e.g., sensor) to connect with and monitor for speed data
 - `scan_timeout_secs`: The number of seconds to wait for a BLE peripheral response before generating an error.
 Some BLE devices can take a while to respond (called "advertising"), so adjust this value accordingly.

-> To find the UUID of your BLE peripheral device, you'll need to connect to it from your computer (or any device with Bluetooth connectivity).
+> To find the address (BD_ADDR) of your BLE peripheral device, you'll need to connect to it from your computer (or any device with Bluetooth connectivity).
 From Ubuntu (or any other Linux distribution), you can use [the `bluetoothctl` command](https://www.mankier.com/1/bluetoothctl#).
-BLE peripheral device UUIDs are typically in the form of "11:22:33:44:55:66."
+BLE peripheral device BD_ADDRs are typically in the form of "11:22:33:44:55:66."

 #### The `[speed]` Section

 The `[speed]` section defines the configuration for the speed controller component.
 The speed controller takes raw BLE CSC speed data (a rate of discrete device events per time cycle) and converts it speed (either km/h or mph, depending on `speed_units`).
 It includes the following parameters:

-- `smoothing_window`: The number of look-backs (or buffered speed measurements) to use for generating a moving average for the speed value
 - `speed_threshold`: The minimum speed change to trigger video speed updates
+- `speed_units`: The speed units to use (either "km/h" or "mph")
+- `smoothing_window`: The number of look-backs (most recent speed measurements) to use for generating a moving average for the speed value
 - `wheel_circumference_mm`: The wheel circumference in millimeters, important in order to accurately convert raw sensor values to actual speed (distance traveled per unit time)
-- `speed_units`: The speed units to use (either "km/h" or "mph")

 > The smoothing window is a simple ring buffer that stores the last (n) speed measurements, meaning that it will create a moving average for the speed value.
 This helps to smooth out the speed data and provide a more natural video playback experience.